Tavera15/FiveWonders/README.md

 * Created Category Repository and Controller.
 Manager can now Create, Edit, and Delete records and store them in memory cache.
 * Refactored repository code files into one file and interface.
 Also implemented a Product Management View Model.
 * Updated Product Manager View Model to include list of Subcategories.
+* Created a Size Chart Manager Controller.
+Can create a chart and store its values in a multi-array.